In honour of Valentine's Day, we got all the deets on real-life couples and how they met...

 “It’s probably not overly glamorous or exciting meeting your partner at work… although the company in question did run the country’s national lottery, so choose your own cheese bomb line about hitting the jackpot/landing the prize/etc here!
 When we got married four years later, we gave each guest at the wedding a lottery scratchcard at their place card setting as a nice little nod to how we’d met.
 Aww, shucks…”

 “I pretty much stalked my partner for over a year until he had no choice but to date me.
 He actually had a girlfriend when we first met, so I patiently waited in the shadows until it came to an end.
 In the meantime, I became friends with his parents and got them on board with the idea of a future wedding, too (they happened to be my neighbours – I’m not THAT much of a stalker).
-Anyway, one thing led to another, and three years later, I guess it really was love at first sight (I promise he’s not tied up in my basement!).”
+Anyway, one thing led to another, and four years later, I guess it really was love at first sight (I promise he’s not tied up in my basement!).”

 Another kind of sourcing